 This is part of a series of interviews with inspiring travelers.
 Today’s interview comes from Barbara Weibel about her European River Cruise Tour.
-See more about tours and traveling with purpose here.
 All photos provided by Barbara.

 Tell us about yourself and your travel experience.

 Nearly nine years ago I made the decision to leave my corporate job to pursue my true passions of travel, writing, and photography.

 The longer I traveled, the less I wanted material encumbrances, so in 2009 I gave up my apartment and began traveling full-time, with only a backpack full of equipment and a 25″ rolling suitcase.

 Because I am fascinated by cultural differences, I try to stay in each country I visit for a month.
 Sometimes, however, I do a tour of several countries at a quicker pace in order to get a taste of each.
 This way, I know which countries might warrant a longer return visit.

 To date, I have visited 65 countries on six continents, and my goal is to see at least 100 before I die.
 My favorite country in the world is Nepal.
 I try to visit every year, and when here I live with my adopted Nepali family in Pokhara.
 As I write this, I am with them, celebrating the Hindu holiday of Tihar.

 In addition to my favorite countries, the following iconic sites simply took my breath away: Machu Picchu in Peru, the Great Wall of China, Uluru (Ayers Rock) in the red center of Australia, the Galapagos Islands in Ecuador, the animal migrations in East Africa, and the coast of Cornwall in England.

 Finally, I must also make a shout out to my country, the USA, which offers so many stunning National Parks.

 Please note that some posts contain links that earn me a small commission at no extra cost to you.